13.2. The Symbol Selector

 Marker line: repeats a marker symbol over the length of a line.

-The markers placement can also be given an offset along the line
+Offset along the line: the markers placement can also be given an offset from the start, along the line

 Because a line is often a succession of segments of different directions, the rotation of the marker is calculated by averaging over a specified distance along the line.
 For example, setting the Average angle over property to